-Retail provides products and services to personal customers via the branch network, mortgage specialists, the contact centre and a variety of self service channels (internet banking, phone banking, ATMs, website and mobile phone banking).
-Core products include current and savings accounts, unsecured lending (credit cards, personal loans and overdrafts) and home loans secured by mortgages over property.
-Retail distributes insurance and investment products on behalf of the Wealth segment.
+Retail provides products and services to Retail and Business Banking customers via the branch network, mortgage specialists, business managers, the contact centre and a variety of self service channels (internet banking, phone banking, ATMs, website and mobile phone banking).
+Retail customers have personal banking requirements and Business Banking customers consist primarily of small enterprises with annual revenues of less than NZ\$5 million.
+Core products include current and savings accounts, unsecured lending (credit cards, personal and business loans and overdrafts) and home and business loans secured by mortgages over property.
+The Retail segment distributes insurance and investment products on behalf of the Wealth segment.